munshkr/rampi/README.md

 # Rampi

-Rampi is a REPL for Rampcode, a bytecode interpreter for Puredata.
-Rampi allows you to extend rampcode's minimal language *on-the-fly*.
+Rampi is a REPL for [Rampcode](https://github.com/gabochi/rampclon), a bytecode interpreter for Puredata.
+Rampi allows you to extend rampcode's minimalistic language *on-the-fly*.

 ## Installation